Ownership & Task Lifecycle Redesign

 validating mechanics before visual polish

-where this work lives (instead of post‑call time)
+Task Mode (instead of post‑call time)

 NEW “TASK MODE” prototype

-Translates policy into interaction: auto-assigned tasks, state-aware actions, and auditable routing.
+auto‑assigned tasks, state‑aware actions, and auditable routing

 What’s the result

-Ownership is continuous across shifts
+Ownership stayed continuous across shifts.

 VALIDATION & ITERATION